erebe/vSMTP/README.md

 > vSMTP is currently under development.

-The next releases "1.2.x" will focus on SQL databases support, DKIM & DMARC.
+The next releases "1.3.x" will focus on SQL databases support & DMARC.
 You can find more information about the project agenda in the [roadmap](ROADMAP.md).

 A guideline about contributing to vSMTP can be found in the [contributing](CONTRIBUTING.md) section.